 There are many variations of test and treat programs for wood poles, but they all share the same common objectives; extending service life of existing assets and removing rejected poles.
 Coastal Pole Maintenance inspectors have tested over 250,000 poles with greater than 60 years of combined experience.
 Our operations have had exposure to test and treat programs in three provinces under five different utility companies.

 Coastal Pole Maintenance is constantly searching for enthusiastic persons to join our team of experienced inspectors.
 Although many will be hired on a part-time basis, apprenticeships will be granted based on qualifications and suitability to the job.
 We encourage you to email us your resume and a brief cover letter of why you believe you are a good fit to enter the industry.

 Greg started in the industry in 2008 as an apprentice in Alberta.
 After completing training for Fortis Alberta, Greg earned certification in Saskatchewan for SaskPower and in BC for BC Hydro and BC Transmission.
 Greg has experience in projects which required helicopter and boat access.
-Still a valuable member of Coastal, Greg now brings additional knowledge as a Power Line Technician working for a major utility in Canada.
+In addition to Greg’s pole maintenance experience, he also brings additional knowledge as a Power Line Technician working for a major utility in Canada

 Nick became an apprentice in Alberta in 2008.
 He completed his training in Alberta for Fortis Alberta later that year.
 He has worked in many areas of the province of Alberta, acquiring a wealth of knowledge of Fortis Alberta's test and treat program.
-Nick recently has began the process of acquiring a certification in the BC Hydro Test and Treat program.
-During the summer months Nick manages all contractors doing Test and Treat on the Fortis Alberta distribution system.
+As the head of operations, Nick ensure all contracts are completed to the highest standard and satisfaction of our clients

 We require that all our inspectors hold certification in the following: